-Maja Francis is an Electro-Pop singer outta Stockholm, Sweden.
+Maja Francis is an electro-pop singer-songwriter from Stockholm, Sweden.
 Not too long ago, she released “Saved by the Summer”, a poppin’ single from her upcoming “Cry Baby Pt.
 1” EP.

 We interviewed Francis during her downtime, and she talked to us about life, overcoming obstacles, and music.